circonus/docs/content/caql/architecture.md

 In stream mode, the CAQL query keeps state in memory which is updated as new data arrives.
 The state update operation is typically executed within a few micro-seconds.
 Hence, by comparison, very little CPU resources are consumed.
-On the flip-side, we have to allocate a certain amount of memory for a long time, and keep that state consistent across crashes and updates.
+On the flip-side, we have to allocate a certain amount of memory for a long time and keep that state consistent across crashes and updates.

 ## Stream-/Batch-Mode are almost Compatible